Getting Started

 - Unicode Companion mode uses the clipboard to paste text, so it cannot type into secure fields (e.g., password prompts).
 Use HID Keyboard mode for those.

-- The companion connection has a 10-second timeout.
-If it can't connect, the app falls back to HID Keyboard mode automatically.
+- If the companion cannot connect, PhoneRC falls back to HID Keyboard mode automatically.

 Companion Downloads